elves/elvish/README.md

 ### Prebuilt binaries

-Prebuilt binaries are available for 64-bit [Linux](https://dl.elvish.io/elvish-linux) and [Mac OS X](https://dl.elvish.io/elvish-osx).
+Prebuilt binaries are available for 64-bit [Linux](https://dl.elvish.io/elvish-linux.tar.xz) and [Mac OS X](https://dl.elvish.io/elvish-osx.tar.xz).
 They are always built using the latest commit that builds.
+Download the archive and use `sudo tar xfJ elvish-*.tar.xz -C /usr/bin` to install.

 ### Building It Yourself